MariNaomi

-MariNaomi (born as Mari Naomi Schaal; born August 2, 1973) is an American graphic artist and cartoonist who often publishes autobiographical comics and is also well known for creating three online databases of underrepresented cartoonists.
+MariNaomi (born as Mari Naomi Schaal; born August 2, 1973) is an American graphic artist and cartoonist who often publishes autobiographical comics and is also well-known for creating three online databases of underrepresented cartoonists.

 Career

 MariNaomi's has been drawing comics since 1997, starting out as a zine creator.
-Her comics are usually autobiographical.
-She talks about the search for her roots, her status as a mixed race queer woman, as well as her feminism.
-Her article "Writing People of Color" discusses how people of color should approach writing about people from a race that is not their own.
+Their comics are usually autobiographical.
+They talk about the search for their roots, their status as a mixed race queer woman, as well as their feminism.
+Their article "Writing People of Color" discusses how people of color should approach writing about people from a race that is not their own.
 MariNaomi stated "I feel like race is such a sensitive issue that I wanted feedback and I wanted to know how better to do it and to share that information.".

-MariNaomi wrote an article It Happened to Me: I Was Sexually Harassed Onstage at a Comic Convention Panel for XOJane in 2013 describing her experience of being harassed on stage as a panelist at a comics convention.
-She did not name her harasser, but Scott Lobdell later came forward and issued a public apology for his actions.
+MariNaomi wrote an article It Happened to Me: I Was Sexually Harassed Onstage at a Comic Convention Panel for XOJane in 2013 describing their experience of being harassed on stage as a panelist at a comics convention.
+They did not name their harasser, but Scott Lobdell later came forward and issued a public apology for his actions.

 MariNaomi founded and maintains three online databases of cartoonists: the Cartoonists of Color Database, the Queer Cartoonists Database and the Disabled Cartoonists Database.
-In 2014, she began the Cartoonists of Color Database and created the Queer Cartoonists Database soon after.
-In 2019, she launched the Disabled Cartoonists Database.
+In 2014, they began the Cartoonists of Color Database and created the Queer Cartoonists Database soon after.
+In 2019, they launched the Disabled Cartoonists Database.
 The opt-in per creator database Queer Cartoonists contains 775 entries as of May 2018 and has been reported to be helpful in the professional careers of upcoming cartoonists.
 Librarians and archivists specializing in comic book studies have also highlighted the need for open access databases like these.

 MariNaomi has written and drawn comics columns for several websites, including The Rumpus and SFBAY.ca.
-In 2016, she was featured at the Smithsonian Asian Pacific American Center conference on imagined futures.
+In 2016, they were featured at the Smithsonian Asian Pacific American Center conference on imagined futures.
+MariNaomi’s column on The Rumpus won an honorable mention in Houghton Mifflin’s Best American Comics 2013 and a SPACE prize.
+Their art can be found in the Smithsonian, De Young Museum, Cartoon Art Museum, Asian Art Museum, the Japanese American Art Museum, and the Yerba Buena Center for the Arts.
+MariNaomi also taught classes for California College of the Arts Comics MFA program.